DataDog/integrations-core/sidekiq/README.md

 ### Metrics

 See [metadata.csv][12] for a list of metrics provided by this integration.

-Custom metrics may be added in Sidekiq itself.
-Browse the [Sidekiq documentation][11] for custom metric inspiration.
+Add custom metrics in Sidekiq.
+See the [Sidekiq documentation][11] for custom metric inspiration.

 ### Log Collection